kbennett2000/rc-lap-timer/raspberryPiSetup.md

 ### Important Notes
 - Replace `your_secure_password_here` with a strong password wherever it appears
 - The default WiFi password is "rclaptimer" - consider changing it
+- The self-signed certificate will need to be renewed annually
+- Always backup your database before major updates